 - (i) In the event of any dispute or difference relating to the interpretation and application of the provisions of commercial contract(s) between CPSEs, Banks, Port Trusts etc. inter se, or CPSE and the Government Department(s) hereto (except a dispute or difference concerning the Railways, Income-tax, Customs and Excise duties), such dispute or difference shall be referred by either party for arbitration to the PMA in the Department of Public Enterprises through the Secretary to the Government of India in-charge of the DPE. - (ii) The mechanism of PMA is primarily meant for Central Government Departments/organizations/enterprises.
-Therefore, the disputes between State Government Departments/organizations will not be entertained by the PMA.
-However, if the contract involves a Central Government Department/Organization with any State Government Department/Organization and both the parties have signed Arbitration Clause in favour of PMA as per annexure referred to in subsequent paragraph V(i), in such a situation the PMA shall entertain such dispute(s) for arbitration, if any such reference is received.
-In case of dispute(s) with a CPSE which has been privatized due to disinvestment or other-wise, it shall also be entertained by the PMA if the same relates to the contract(s) entered into by the parties before privatization, as merely change of ownership of a PSE would not debar the company from the obligation of following PMA procedure.
+Therefore, the disputes between State Government

+Departments/organizations will not be entertained by the PMA.
+However, if in a commercial contract between a CPSE and an SLPE, they agree for arbitration by the PMA for settling their dispute, the PMA guidelines will be applicable on same terms as applicable to CPSEs.